 Staying in or near a major city is not always easy when you travel in an RV, but when we find a place like Safe Harbor RV resort, located just a short 15-minute drive from downtown Nashville, we get the best of both worlds!
-Located on beautiful Percy Priest Lake, this campground was neat and tidy with beautiful, paved level lots and views that make it really hard to believe that a big city is just a drive down the road.
+Located on beautiful Percy Priest Lake, this campground was neat and tidy with beautiful, paved level lots and views that make it really hard to believe that a big city is just a drive down the road, while you can also go online to find some RV Resources if you're travelling a lot.

 My favorite part of this campground, aside from our amazing view from site A03 (see campsite map here), was the quiet.
 This was a rare and blissful weekend without our loud and chaotic kids, aged 5 and 3.
 I didn't know what to do with myself with all of the peace.
 It.
 Was.
 Amazing.

-We didn’t do much setup outside, knowing that we were going to spend time in the city and the chilly temps and lake breeze would scare us off of sitting still when outside (gotta keep moving to keep warm!).
-I did appreciate that Safe Harbor has flat paved sites with patios, as well as a bricked in fire pit to keep everything looking neat and tidy.
+We didn't do much setup outside, knowing that we were going to spend time in the city and the chilly temps and lake breeze would scare us off of sitting still when outside (gotta keep moving to keep warm!).
+I did appreciate that Safe Harbor has flat paved sites with patios, as well as a bricked in fire pit to keep everything looking neat and tidy, and is great place to park since camping in expensive sometimes and that's why having a RV could be useful for this, you can get more information about this at thestuffofsuccess.com.

 Brisk morning walks were an ideal way to start the day.
 The views on both sides of the peninsula are gorgeous, one facing the Elm Hill Marina, the other facing the open lake.